Somwati Amawasya is the amawasya (new moon) falls on Monday in Hindu Panchang.

 g) Also, for yogis, it’s a day for meditation.
 Amawasya is considered an auspicious time to connect with the spiritual realm.

-Moreover, in 2024, we have 3 Somwati Amawasya on following dates:
+Moreover, in 2025, we have only one Somwati Amawasya on following date:

 Conclusion